Lichen planus (overview) L43.-

 Autoimmune reaction: To date, the etiology and pathogenesis of lichen ruber is not fully understood.
 There are associations with autoimmune diseases, viral infections, medications (see Lichen ruber e medicatione) and mechanical trigger factors (scratching, rubbing, etc.).
 Lichen ruber-like lesions occur in chronic graft-versus-host disease (GVHD ), in which alloreactive, cytotoxic T cells and antibodies that recognize foreign MHC molecules are decisive effectors.
 Familial lichen ruber is known (rare).
 Lichen ruber also occurs as a mosaic dermatosis(lichen striatus), which could be explained by a somatic mutation.

-The morphological pathogenesis is also not fully understood (Vogt T (2018).
-The morphological analogy of the lichenoid dermatitic reactions led to the hypothesis that lichen ruber is caused by an autoimmune reaction against epitopes of basal keratinocytes, which was modified or induced by viral or drug induction.
+Morphological pathogenesis unclear: The morphological pathogenesis is also not fully understood (Vogt T 2018).
+The morphological analogy of the lichenoid cutaneous and mucocutaneous squamous epithelial reactions (keratinocytic continuum) led to the hypothesis that lichen planus involves an autoimmune reaction against epitopes of basal keratinocytes that was induced by viral, drug or other immunogens and later perpetuated autochthonously.
 The marked proliferation of antigen-presenting cells (APCs) is striking, mainly Langerhans cells, which are detectable in early lesions of lichen ruber.
-The APCs may be attracted by the keratinocytes themselves, possibly via defective cytokine production.
-Ultimately, the nature of the autoantigens remains unclear.
-The antigen-presenting cells activate autoreactive T cells, which produce further proinflammatory cytokines.
+The APCs are attracted by the keratinocytes themselves, possibly via molecular dysregulation.
+So far, the nature of the autoantigens remains unclear.
+The activated APZs activate autoreactive T cells, which produce further proinflammatory cytokines.
 The Th1 cytokine interferon-gamma appears to play a key role here.

 Further etiopathogenetic associations:

-• Vaccination and lichen planus: The occurrence of lichen planus after c has been described.
-It is postulated that virally altered hepatocyte antigens express epitopes with homologies to keratinocyte antigens and thus activate autoreactive cytotoxic T cells.
+• Vaccination and lichen planus: The occurrence of lichen planus after vaccination has been described.
 The occurrence of lichen planus after SARS-CoV-2 vaccination has been described several times (Zengarini C et al. 2022).
-In contrast to this, the etiopathogenetic significance of lichen planus to HHV-7/HHV-8 cannot be clearly proven.

 • Drugs: Beta-receptor blockers, interferons, chloroquine and non-steroidal anti-inflammatory drugs are possible drug triggers.

-Paraneoplasia: There are isolated reports of paraneoplastic lichen ruber.
+Paraneoplasia: There are isolated reports of paraneoplastic lichen planus.
 An association with thymoma has been described (see Good syndrome below)

 • Comorbidities

-• Diabetes mellitus: An association of lichen ruber and diabetes mellitus is strikingly frequent.
+• Diabetes mellitus: An association of lichen planus and diabetes mellitus is strikingly frequent.
 In every 2nd patient there is a disorder of glucose metabolism and in every 4th a manifest diabetes mellitus.
+Dyslipidemia and cardiovascular diseases are also associated.

 Manifestation